 A municipal separate storm sewer system that discharges to a water of the United States when the sewage is not fully captured and returned to the sanitary sewer system or disposed of properly.

-A Category 1 spill includes underground exfiltrated sewage from a sanitary sewer system that discharges into:

-An underground drainage conveyance system that flows to a water of the United States, or

-Groundwater that is hydraulically connected to a water of the United States.

-Note: For purposes of this General Order, any volume of sewage not recovered from a municipal separate storm sewer system or other drainage conveyance system that discharges to a water of the United States, is considered a discharge to a water of the United States.
+Note: For purposes of this General Order, any volume of sewage not recovered from a municipal separate storm sewer system or other drainage conveyance system that discharges to a water of the United States, is considered a discharge to a water of the United States unless the storm drain system discharges to a dedicated storm water or groundwater infiltration basin (e.g., infiltration pit, percolation pond).

 Category 2 Spill

-A Category 2 spill is:

-An above ground spill of 1000 gallons or greater, from or caused by a sanitary sewer system regulated under this General Order that is not a Category 1 Spill.
+A Category 2 spill is an above ground spill of 1000 gallons or greater, from or caused by a sanitary sewer system regulated under this General Order.

-Underground exfiltrated sewage of 1000 gallons or greater, from a sanitary sewer system regulated under this General Order, that discharges to a water of the State or the ground surface, and that is not a Category 1 Spill.

 Category 3 Spill

-A Category 3 spill is:

-An above ground spill, of greater than or equal to 50 gallons and less than 1000 gallons, from or caused by a sanitary sewer system regulated under this General Order that is not a Category 1 Spill.
+A Category 3 spill is an above ground spill, of greater than or equal to 50 gallons and less than 1000 gallons, from or caused by a sanitary sewer system regulated under this General Order.

-Underground exfiltrated sewage, greater than or equal to 50 gallons and less than 1000 gallons, from a sanitary sewer system regulated under this General Order, that discharges to a water of the State or the ground surface, and that is not a Category 1 Spill.

 Category 4 Spill

-A Category 4 spill is:

-An above ground spill of less than 50 gallons, from or caused by a sanitary sewer system regulated under this General Order that is not a Category 1 Spill.
+A Category 4 spill is an above ground spill of less than 50 gallons, from or caused by a sanitary sewer system regulated under this General Order.

-Underground exfiltrated sewage of less than 50 gallons, from a sanitary sewer system regulated under this General Order, that discharges to a water of the State or the ground surface, and that is not a Category 1 Spill.

 Electronic Sanitary Sewer System Service Boundary Map

-Within 12 months of the Effective Date of this General Order, or within six (6) months of approval of an Application for Enrollment, an Enrollee must maintain and submit into the CIWQS database an updated sanitary sewer system service boundary map as follows:
+Within 12 months of the Effective Date of this General Order, or within six (6) months of approval of an Application for Enrollment, an Enrollee must maintain and submit into the CIWQS database an updated sanitary sewer system service area boundary map as follows:

 An electronic spatial map of the Enrollee’s sewer system service area boundaries, digitized at a minimum scale of 1:24,000, and including the following elements:

-A scale;

-A north arrow;

-Major streets, city and county boundaries, and other landmarks necessary to appropriately identify location of service area boundaries;

-Location of wastewater treatment facility(ies) that treats system waste if in same or adjacent sewer service boundary;

 The corresponding WDID number (or numbers for Enrollees with multiple systems); and

 Date map produced/updated.

-The electronic map must use one of the following three formats:

-ESRI Shapefile per the following specification: https://support.esri.com/en/white- paper/279

-Keyhole Markup Language / Compressed Keyhole Markup Language (KML/KMZ) format per the following specifications: https://www.ogc.org/standards/kml/

-Geospatial Javascript Object Notation (GeoJSON) format per the following specification: https://tools.ietf.org/html/rfc7946

-OR

-Other updated formats specified by the State Water Board.
+The electronic map must use a format specified by the State Water Board.